2025 FLORAL HALL EXHIBITS

 3. Antique Quilts should be made before 1960.

-4. The Shelby County A&M Association and its volunteers are not responsible for damages to the articles while on display in Floral Hall, but will take every possbile measure to see that damages do not occur to the articles.
+4. The Shelby County A&M Association and its volunteers are not responsible for damages to the articles while on display in Floral Hall, but will take every possible measure to see that damages do not occur to the articles.

 5. No more than two(2) entries per person, per class.

-6. No article that has taken one premium at the Shelby County Fair during the past three (3) years shall compete for another and no article shown singularly can be shown in a collection and no article shown in a collection can be shown singlarly.
+6. No article that has taken one premium at the Shelby County Fair during the past three (3) years shall compete for another and no article shown singularly can be shown in a collection and no article shown in a collection can be shown singularly.

 CLASSES: